felixsteinke/Distributed-Systems-Templates/README.md

 |  [dependencies](REST_Client_UI/src/app/app.module.ts)  |
 |        [dockerfile](REST_Client_UI/Dockerfile)         |

+Keep in mind there is no real error handling implemented.
+Keep an eye on the console (Browser F12) if there are some issues.

 <details>
   <summary>Usage</summary>

+Change to the directory: `cd ./REST_Client_UI`

 __Development Server__:

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm install` to install the dependencies and `ng serve` for a dev server.
+Navigate to [http://localhost:4200/](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

 __Docker Container__:

-1. Run `docker build .`
+1. Run `docker build -t client-ui:latest .`
+2. Start with `docker run -p 4200:4200 --name client-ui client-ui:latest`
-2. Start docker container and open `http://localhost:4200/` in the browser.
+3. Open [http://localhost:4200/](http://localhost:4200/) in the browser.

 </details>